 Orchestrating the cloud-based network and intelligent edges to benefit from low-latency and high-performance involves combining intelligent edge solutions and a centralized service control center.
 There you can realize compute power at the edge and a cloud-based, centralized platform to orchestrate it all.

 Edge Computing and Human-Centered Design: What is the Key to Proper Communication?

 With so many personal computing devices out there in the world, there are new challenges ahead.
 It’s been the catalyst for human-centered design, blurring the lines between man and machine.

-Edge computing in a new frontier in communication, creating an architecture of one or more collaborative multitudes of computing nodes, which are set between the sensor networks and cloud-based services.
-This level enables a large amount of data to be processed, reducing retrieval time.
+Edge computing is a new frontier in communication, creating an architecture of one or more collaborative multitudes of computing nodes, which are set between the sensor networks and cloud-based services.
+It enables a large amount of data to be processed, reducing retrieval time.
 It also allows for more control over the data.

 Edge Computing and Digital Communications

 In the world of digital communications, edge computing is changing how data is processed and analyzed.
 This is especially important when businesses depend on digital communications to drive action and decision-making.
 Edge computing delivers almost limitless applications—from integrating facial recognition to language processing.

 Edge computing and cloud computing are delivering a future full of possibilities for digital communications.
 But to get the most out of edge computing for communications systems, businesses must have a partner that understands the different forms of deployment, security considerations, and how to properly communicate as technologies and devices continue to evolve.
 By partnering with Omnivex, organizations can take advantage of this new technology now and stay in pace with advancements in communications delivery.